vrivier/text-similarity/README.md

 # sentence-relatedness
-Sentence relatedness using GloVe and LSTM on pytorch
+Sentence relatedness using GloVe and LSTM on pytorch.
+The dataset used for this project is the SICK dataset.